TripleDots-ops/UtubeGrabber-version-1/README.md

 MP3: Downloads audio and converts to MP3 format

 Both: Downloads both video and audio formats

+Exit Button: To exit the program

+Progess download bar: It downloads pretty fast at least on what I did my tests for videos that were either short or 5 minutes.

 The run program bat file suppose to be like this run the program without having to open the python file.
 It also has the install_requirements bat which can install the necessary imports though you can either do the pip install yourself or